Sweet 'n Short: Plot

 After Sweet and Short encounter a slot machine and Sweet instantly remembers his old life.
 Returning to Sandy's house and reuniting with her.
 He also remembers Weedle stealing his jackpot and blackmails him with footage of his affair with the prostitute.
-Weedle makes a deal with Sweet, if Weedle's rugby team, the Cowboys win a rugby match against the Makulu, he will publicly return the jackpot, if vice versa, Sweet must "destroy all copies of the bloody tape!
+Weedle makes a deal with Sweet, if Weedle's rugby team, the Cowboys win a rugby match against the Makulu, he will publicly return the jackpot, if vice versa, Sweet must "destroy all the copies of the bloody tape!
 And get the hell out of my(Weedle's)life!".

 Sweet agrees but with the help of Sandy and Shorty, they plant various items to impair the Cowboys' chances of winning and Sweet dons the guise of a paramedic to abuse the Cowboy players into losing.
 When the Cowboys game catches up, Sandy suggests that Sweet go on as a Cowboy, play badly and confuse the team.
 Sweet goes through but suffers a head injury (due to a trick he pulled that backfired).
 He once again suffers amnesia and believes himself to be a Cowboy named "Raymond".
 Sweet/Raymond then almost helps the Cowboys score the winning tri, but due to the antics of Bossy and Savage, a trophy is flung into the air and knocks Sweet out cold.
 Unwittingly making him win his jackpot back.

 Sweet then wakes up and in a plot twist, it is revealed that everything from the disco ball incident was all a dream.
 He then tells Shorty and Sandy that he loves them both and he had "a hell of a dream".